broadinstitute/ddp-study-server/pepper-apis/studybuilder-cli/README.md

   * `update:client_keys`

 ### Rotating the client secrets
-In the event that the client secrets need to be rotated, `studybuilder-cli` has functionality perform that operation using `--only-rotate-client-secrets`.
-This functionality will go through each tenant and, using the tenant's management client, rotate the client secret for each client, encrypt the result, and update the database.
+In the event that the client secrets need to be re-synced (in this context, fetched from Auth0, encrypted using the `auth0.encryptedKey` value, and stored in the database), `studybuilder-cli` has functionality perform that operation using `--only-sync-client-secrets`.
+This functionality will go through each tenant and, using the tenant's management client, encrypt the result, and update the database.
 This functionality is also useful if the `encryptionSecret` is changed in the DSS configuration.

+If the `--rotate` flag is specified, each client's client secrets will be rotate before being fetched from Auth0.